 Media library refers to the entire digital offering of a publisher, including video-on-demand and – if available – livestream.

 Media mix refers to the use of different media genres in an advertising campaign.
 In this case, media genres are optimally combined with a view to achieving the advertising objectives.

 The media plan provides an overview of all planned advertising measures within a campaign.
 For example, it states when different advertisements will be placed in different advertising media.

 Media target groups comprise the target groups for advertising measures.
 They are defined on the basis of socio-demographic, psychological and media-related characteristics.
 This allows for exact target group determination and therefore the targeted use of media.

 The Micro Census is an annual representative household survey of the German Federal Statistical Office to update the census count, under which roughly 1% of the population is surveyed.
-The ma and the AGF Video Potential as an external specification for the AGF Panel are aligned with the Micro Census specifications.
+The AGF Video Potential as an external specification for the AGF Panel is aligned with the Micro Census specifications.